mohamedelhacen/plate-number-detection/README.md

 # Plate Number Detection
-This script permits to the user to enter a path to an image and then detect the plate number if it is present.
+This script allows the user to enter a path to an image and then detects the plate number if it is present.
 The detected plate number will be surrounded by a rectangle.